Erlemar/Erlemar/README.md

 #### Important
 I have a personal website now!
 You can find it [here](https://andlukyane.com/)

+And I have an [Obsidian project](https://dswok.com/) with my ML-related notes.

 I'm an economist by education and usually try to understand why things happen.

 For a long time, I was fascinated by foreign languages and studied them: English (my native is Russian), German, Japanese, and Spanish.